rtCamp/amphtml/docs/bento-by-example/introduction.md

 # Bento by Example

+> WIP: First draft will be ready by 16-January-2022.

 > Detailed writeup of What is AMP & Bento?
 Benefits of Bento?
 What is Preact?

 1 - hello world - : create, write, test